 - Make sure to keep the pace moving from action to action, scene to scene, chapter to chapter.

-- If you find yourself using a lot of punctuation (!!!), CAPITAL LETTERS, italics, or bold, chances are your words aren’t working hard enough for you.
+- If you find yourself using a lot of punctuation (!!!), CAPITAL LETTERS, italics, or bold, your words aren’t working hard enough for you.

 - When you can find one word to replace two or more words, do it.